Genymobile/scrcpy/README.md

 #### Physical mouse simulation (HID)

 Similarly to the physical keyboard simulation, it is possible to simulate a physical mouse.
-Likewise, it only works if the device is connected by USB, and is currently only supported on Linux.
+Likewise, it only works if the device is connected by USB.

 By default, scrcpy uses Android mouse events injection, using absolute coordinates.
 By simulating a physical mouse, a mouse pointer appears on the